syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ## Hierarchy Grid with different foreignKeyField in parent and child table

 The `QueryString` property is used to filter the childGrid data based on value in parent Grid data.
 But when the field name provided in `QueryString` does not exists in Child Grid, then `ForeignKeyField` property is used to filter the childGrid data.
-If the foreign key column name differes for parent and child grid then use `ForeignKeyField` property of Grid.
+If the foreign key column name differs for parent and child grid then use `ForeignKeyField` property of Grid.

 The following code example explains the above behavior.